-- School-aged kids will have a blast on the cow train!
+- School-aged kids will have a blast on the bee train!
 Adults can ride with smaller children, too.
 This age group will also love the smaller Kids Maze!

-We learned that you can make it through the whole corn maze (without finding any of the dragons, obviously) in about 15 minutes.
+We learned that you can make it through the whole corn maze (without actually playing along with the game, obviously) in about 15 minutes.
 My kid said she likes a challenge.
 When we emerged from the maze, she threw her arms up and ran, yelling, “Freedom!!!”
 I’m sure not everyone’s child is as dramatic as mine haha!
 I loved catching a picture of her indecision on one of the trickier splits in the maze.

-Fall on the Farm has all the Fall flavors you love: caramel apples, fresh apple cider, popcorn, baked goods, fudge, ice cream, and more!
-This year, they have Farmer Franks Hot Dog stand with hot dogs, brats, and a Beyond Brat (vegetarian!) along with Coke products and chips.
+Fall on the Farm has all the Fall flavors you love: fresh apple cider, popcorn, baked goods, fudge, ice cream, and more!
+This year, they have Farmer Franks Hot Dog stand with hot dogs and brats, along with Coke products and chips.
 We got some pumpkin pie and pumpkin bread and ate it at one of the picnic tables they had set up.
 It was delicious.

 There are awesome photo op spots when you head over to the stand with the hot food and before you get over to the Beer Garden.
 When you go through the barn, there is a gorgeous and airy setup of local artisan products (edible and otherwise) for sale in the barn.
 You can find really cool Fall and Halloween decorations in there as well.
 Be sure to take home a few Cincinnati-made sweets and treats before you weigh and pay for your pumpkins!
 In addition to the miniature pumpkins ($0.75-$1), you will find pie pumpkins in and around the barn as well to make your own fresh pumpkin bread and pie after you leave the Farm.